mtopolinski/MattTopolinski_Assignment2/README.md

-Reverse.js is a Javascript file that will do the following.
-Write a function called ReveseString() that takes one argument You may assume that the argument is a string. o Return the a string with all of the characters in reverse order. o For example: the string "reverse" will return "esrever". o What happens if null is passed in as an argument?
-How can we prevent problems caused by null or undefined?
+Reverse.js is a Javascript file that takes one argument (assuming that it ist a string). o Returns the a string with all of the characters in reverse order. o For example: the string "reverse" will return "esrever". o It will throw an error message if a null is passed.

-Unique.js is a Javascript file that will do the following.
-Write a function called IsUnique() that takes an array as an argument You may assume that the array has only strings. o Return true is every element in the array is unique. o Return false is two or more elements are the same.
+Unique.js is a Javascript file that takes an array as an argument (assuming the array has only strings). o Returns true is every element in the array is unique. o Returns false is two or more elements are the same.

 DeepEqual.js is a Javascript file that will do the following.
 This problem is found in Chapter 4 of Eloquent JavaScript.
 Hints can be found on the website version here: